To Join or Not to Join?

 Experiments with multiple real normalized datasets show that our rules

 are able to accurately predict when joins can be avoided safely, and in

-popular feature selection methods.
+of some popular feature selection methods.

 Blog post on Hamlet